algolife-research/stochastic/doc/ARCHITECTURE.md

-# Phonon Architecture
+# Stochastic Architecture

-Phonon is a desktop application built using web technologies and the Tauri framework.
+Stochastic is a desktop application built using web technologies and the Tauri framework.
 It combines a React-based UI with a high-performance audio engine and a Rust-based backend for system integration.

 ## Documentation